-Texas Denny's chokehold death ruled homicide
+Couple indicted in Texas Denny's chokehold death

 Minutes later, the 24-year-old father was rushed to the hospital and three days later, he was taken off life support.

-How the attack unfolded is at the center of what could turn into a criminal case against Terry Thompson, who is the husband of a Harris County Sheriff's deputy.
+How the attack unfolded is at the center of the criminal case against Terry Thompson and his wife, Harris County Sheriff's deputy Chauna Thompson.

-Thompson's attorney said he was acting in self-defense and that a video that was released does not tell the full story of how the altercation unfolded.
+Thompson's attorney said Terry was acting in self-defense and that a video that was released does not tell the full story of how the altercation unfolded.

-Hernandez's death sparked protests and criticism around this Texas community.
-Some claim the man who restrained Hernandez could be receiving preferential treatment because his wife is a law enforcement officer.

-On Wednesday, Hernandez's death was ruled a homicide by the Harris County medical examiner's office, reported CNN affiliate KTRK.
+The couple was indicted on murder charges after Hernandez's death was ruled a homicide by the Harris County medical examiner's office, reported CNN affiliate KTRK.

-No charges have been filed against Thompson.
-A grand jury still needs to review all the evidence before anyone might be indicted.
+They were in custody late Thursday night and released on bond early Friday, according to the Harris County Sheriff's office.

 What happened?

-Note: Correction: A previous version of this story misspelled the first name of Harris County Sheriff's Deputy Chauna Thompson.